Landscapes

 Hunting scenes

-The next two plaques are unmarked, but of a smaller form associated with John Carr.
-The right plaque has patches of blue in the copper lustre border.
+The next three plaques are unmarked, but of a smaller form associated with John Carr.
+The middle plaque has patches of blue in the copper lustre border.
 Anderson and Garland write in one of their catalogues: NB the blue is in fact the under painting for the copper lustre.
 Copper lustre is just pink lustre but shows copper when applied to dark colours.
 Brown or green were the normal colours used, and blue is an unusual choice.

 The plaques below are Adams' Staffordshire Pottery reproductions.
 The left plaque has a printed mark that was used at their Greenfield site 1914–1955, and at their Greengates site 1914–1970.